 A multi-level SLA offers the highest possible customization, covering services at the corporate, customer, and service levels.

 The corporate-level agreement isn’t updated often, as the service standards it outlines generally do not change.
-Any customer within the end-user company is included in the corporate level agreement.
+Any particular customer within the end-user company is included in the corporate level agreement.

 The customer-level agreement covers services on a per-customer basis.
 For example, an IT service management department within a company will need higher security service levels than the sales department at that same company.

 The service-level section covers all the services a provider gives a company.
-For example, all employees of a company, regardless of their department, can contact the service provider’s customer support line.
+For example, all employees of a company, regardless of their department, can contact the provider’s customer support line.

 What to Include in a Service Level Agreement